 Broadway Grand Prix

-ARCA helps Broadway Grand Prix Family Race Park realize a speedy ROI.
-Broadway Grand Prix needed to improve their back office processes.
+ARCA helped Broadway Grand Prix Family Race Park realize a speedy ROI.
+The amusement park needed to improve their back office processes.
 They wanted to clear roadblocks and accelerate their cash processing procedures.
 ARCA provided a solution that:

 - Paid for itself in less than a single season of operation

 - Allowed cashiers to securely manage their own cash without supervision

 - Enabled managers and staff to focus more on their customers

 - Saved one hour, per employee, per till, per shift

 Broadway Grand Prix is a Family Entertainment Center in Myrtle Beach, South Carolina.
 It’s billed as The Place To Race For All Ages.